Perspectives and Prospects on Transformer Architecture for Cross-Modal Tasks with Language and Vision: Analysis of Cross-Modal Embeddings

 We now look into cross-modal models that have employed transformer/BERT architectures.
-We first review their pre-training objectives, many of which have been directly inspired by BERT, albeit with notable variations.
-We also look at the models' attempts to construct network architectures that learn inter-modal dependency, along with how they deal with distinct modalities for mutually compatibility.
+We first review their pre-training objectives, many of which have been directly inspired by BERT, albeit with notable variations, and speculate on how they relate to the models' performances.
+We also look at the models' attempts to construct network architectures that learn inter-modal dependency, along with how they deal with distinct modalities for mutual compatibility.